 - Be patient.
 See this as development rather than focusing on the concerning behaviour.
 Have empathy and understand the child isn’t intentionally behaving but only trying to adapt and self-regulate.

 - Recognize what is happening.
 If our regulatory system is out of whack and we experience something different, even if it’s a good growth spurt, it feels weird so we’ll revert back to old behaviours to regulate ourselves.
 Over time the skill becomes more consolidated and we don’t have to use that behaviour again.

 - Co-regulate with your child.
-Tune in to what the child is experiencing, meet him/her where (s)he is at and support him/her through struggles.
+Tune in to what the child is experiencing, meet them where they are at and support them through struggles.

 Maude says that the best thing to do is to meet the child with empathy because (s)he needs you to understand.
 You want to give the message that “I’m going to be there for you, I’m going to anchor you, I’m going to be your secure base.”
 Also, by completing your own sensory processing profile, you can learn how you, yourself, self-regulate, which can in turn help you relate to your child.

 10 Golden Nuggets to Empower Parenting! with Maude Le Roux, OTR/L

 - How do I handle tough situations?

 - How do I grow my child’s self esteem?